-- 28. As auditors we consider the appropriateness of the use of the going concern basis of accounting as part of the annual audit.
-We will also comment on the body's financial sustainability in the longer term.
-We define this as short term (up to one year), medium term (two to five years) and longer term (longer than five years) sustainability.
-We will carry out work and conclude on: - the effectiveness of financial planning in identifying and addressing risks to financial sustainability in the short, medium and long term - the appropriateness and effectiveness of arrangements in place to address any identified funding gaps - whether the council can demonstrate the affordability and effectiveness of funding and investment decisions it has made.
+29. As auditors we consider the appropriateness of the use of the going concern basis of accounting as part of the annual audit.
+We will also comment on financial sustainability in the longer term.
+We define this as short term (up to two years), medium term (two to five years) and longer term (longer than five years) sustainability.
+We will carry out work and conclude on:

+- the effectiveness of financial planning in identifying and addressing risks to financial sustainability in the short, medium and long term - the appropriateness and effectiveness of arrangements in place to address any identified funding gaps - whether there are arrangements in place to demonstrate the affordability and effectiveness of funding and investment decisions.